hpalin2/SeniorDesignProject/notebooks/Hugh/README.md

 10/18/25: I worked on our webapp and now it pulls from a SQLite database that has one working table: room_schedule.
 This table allows us to store the history of OR room assignments daily.
 Now we just need to store the suction status.
 We can store the history at various time stamps throughout the day.
 This can get data expensive, so the idea is to store a current state for all rooms of suction status.
 Whenever we detect a change we can store a timestamp history of suctions status changes.

 10/22/25: I worked on talking to Greg and the rest of the Carle team over email to discuss packages and test stand design.
 Worked with Jeremy on fixing ESP32 brownout, we were able to get a new breadboard from the locker.
 I am working on getting the parts to the machine shop so they can begin construction of our test stand.

+10/24/25: I forgot to mention the work I did yesterday: I went to Ace Hardware and measured the size of our extension pipe to determine if the vacuum hose was 2.5 in. diameter outer not inner.
+I also emailed Martin to get a status on when I can pick up our parts.
+Seems like I can grab it on Monday.
+I got the room calendar and state to update for room 2, but not the other rooms.
+The room_schedule works though.

+Commands:
+sqlite3 suction_sense.db -> open our database
+http://localhost:18080/ -> Local host of website
+g++ main.cpp -o server -pthread -lsqlite3 -> command to compile our project INSERT INTO room_schedule (room_id, procedure, start_time, end_time, date)
+VALUES (1, 'Appendectomy', '13:00', '15:30', '2025-10-24');
+-> insertion example for room schedule
+UPDATE suction_state
+SET suction_on = 1,
+    last_updated = datetime('now')
+WHERE room_id = 2;